 The conference opens on Wednesday, June 3 with Michigan Governor Rick Snyder providing remarks regarding the Healthy Michigan initiative, followed by Director Nick Lyon of Michigan’s Department of Health and Human Services discussing Michigan’s initiatives to improve healthcare delivery and promote payment reform.

 Health Information Technology (HIT) leaders from Michigan and across the country fill out the rest of the first day including sessions on Innovation and Value in Patient-Centered Healthcare, the legal ramifications of the new data sharing world ahead, a look at how health information technology can positively impact the lives of our veterans, an IBM-led session on Cognitive Computing in Healthcare, a panel of national experts discussing the Economic Impact of Improving our Health, and a panel of leaders from non-healthcare organizations providing the viewpoint of consumers sharing expectations and needs from an HIT-enabled healthcare industry.
+There will also be opportunities to learn more about advancements in healthcare technology such as medical patient appointment scheduling software.
+Software is well and truly at the center of a medical revolution and so these are exciting times for technological growth.
 The day will end with a special screening of the groundbreaking documentary “No Matter Where,” followed by a catered networking event.

 The event’s second day, Thursday, June 4, features a return appearance by Lt.
 Governor Calley for opening remarks and introduction of day two keynote Doug Dietzman, executive director of Great Lakes Health Connect – one of the largest Health Information Exchanges in the country.
 Thursday offers a strong focus on consumer engagement with leading national HIT vendors and influential healthcare leaders in Michigan discussing efforts to educate and encourage patients to better manage their own healthcare.